 At this point, there was still some confusion regarding the ownership of the runestone in Edinburgh, which some considered to remain with the Society, despite the Conveyance of 1851 when the Society passed on its “entire collection of antiquities […] to the Board of manufactures on behalf of the public” and the recorded donation of the stone to the Princes Street Proprietors prior to that.
 The stone itself stood on City of Edinburgh Council land (reverted to the Town Council by Act of Parliament in 1876 from the Proprietors), albeit right on the edge of Historic Scotland-owned property relating to Edinburgh Castle.
 This land was used by Historic Scotland for the northern foundations of the stadium erected annually for the Edinburgh Tattoo, which now had a high security fence erected around it – likewise surrounding the runestone and thereby closing it to the public.
 The site was also within the nationally protected Scheduled Monument area for Edinburgh Castle, so any works would require Scheduled Monument Consent from the national heritage agency.

 In November 2014, the Society convened a meeting between representatives of the City of Edinburgh Council (CEC), Historic Scotland, and others interested in the stone at the site itself.
 At this meeting the Society agreed to lead a collaborative programme of work to better understand, conserve, move, and display the monument and several new locations were discussed.
 The Society then set about raising funds for this project.
 In early 2017, after reporting on the aims in the Society Newsletter, an offer to locate the runestone at the University of Edinburgh was received from Alan Macniven, senior lecturer in Scandinavian Studies at the Department of European Languages and Cultures.
 The National Museums Scotland (NMS) also expressed an interest in acquiring the runestone for the national collection.
 As part of the project, the CEC determined that the runestone did indeed belong to them.
-The Society supported CEC colleagues in proposing the relocation project and transferring ownership of the stone to the NMS, which was agreed at the November 2017 meeting of the CEC Culture and Communities Committee (minutes available here).
+The Society supported CEC colleagues in proposing the relocation project and transferring ownership of the stone to the NMS, which was agreed at the November 2017 meeting of the CEC Culture and Communities Committee (committee meeting minutes available here, click here for the relevant PDF).
 Around the same time, the NMS and University of Edinburgh were working on a loan agreement, and the first of several planned walking tours of Edinburgh to incorporate the runestone was successfully undertaken by Svend-Erik Engh, a professional storyteller from Denmark.

 With funds finally secured, the Society applied for Scheduled Monument Consent in September 2017 to excavate and remove the runestone for a full conservation appraisal and any work required before relocating it to the University of Edinburgh.
 The application was granted with conditions at the end of November that year having been notified to Scottish Ministers.
 AOC Archaeology Group were contracted by the Society to carry out the excavation and prepare a conservation appraisal.
 Following a written scheme of investigation agreed with Historic Environment Scotland, the City of Edinburgh Council archaeologist, and NMS conservation colleagues, the runestone was removed from Princes Street Gardens by excavation in December 2017.
 This revealed the surprisingly shallow nature of its foundation, with the deepest part of the stone sitting only 44 cm below the surface, and even shallower at each edge.
 The stone was found to weigh 1.3 tonnes as it was carefully lifted and transported to the conservation laboratory of AOC Archaeology.